InsideRaptor/InsideRaptor/README.md

 Welcome to my GitHub profile!

 ## About Me
 I'm a passionate Full-Stack Developer with a keen interest in web and game development.
 I'm also intrigued by the fascinating world of AI and Machine Learning.
 I love exploring new technologies and finding innovative solutions to complex problems.
-Currently, I'm focused on expanding my knowledge in React Native, Kotlin, Microservice Based Architecture, and Machine Learning to take my development skills to the next level.
+Currently, I'm focused on expanding my knowledge in React Native, Django, Kotlin, Microservice Based Architecture, and Machine Learning to take my development skills to the next level.

 ## Collaboration
 I'm always excited about collaborating on new projects.
 If you have any interesting ideas or opportunities, feel free to reach out to me.